-As the last day of filings for the March 4, 2013 primary elections approaches, candidates at the local, state and federal levels are continuing to place their names on the ballot.
+PALESTINE — As the first week of filings for the March 4, 2013 primary elections come to a close, candidates at the local, state and federal levels are beginning to toss their proverbial hats into the political ring.

-Newcomer Republican Michael W. Lumpkins of Palestine has filed for the Precinct 2 Commissioner seat and Republican candidates Mark C. Staples and Misty Cross, both of Palestine, have filed for the county clerk's seat, currently held by Democrat Wanda Burke who recently announced her retirement at the end of 2014.
+Newcomer Republican Michael W. Lumpkins of Palestine has filed for the Precinct 2 Commissioner seat and Republican candidate Mark Staples has filed for the county clerk's seat, currently held by Democrat Wanda Burke who recently announced her retirement at the end of 2014.

-Republican newcomers Tara Lambright Holliday of Elkhart and Rafael Hernandez of Palestine have filed to run for the country treasurer seat, currently held by Republican Kim Turman, who has not yet filed for re-election.
+Republican newcomer Tara Lambright Holliday of Elkhart has filed to run for the country treasurer seat, currently held by Republican Kim Turman, who had not filed for re-election as of Friday.

-At the state level, Republican incumbents District 3 State Senator Robert Nichols of Jacksonville and District 8 State Representative Byron Cook of Corsicana had filed for re-election, with Republican Bobby Vickery, also of Corsicana, filing for the District 8 spot as well.
+At the state level, Republican incumbents District 3 State Senator Robert Nichols of Jacksonville and District 8 State Representative Byron Cook of Corsicana had filed for election.

-Several Texans have cast their bid for election to the state's top spot as governor, with Republicans Miriam Martinez, Lisa Fritsch, (current Texas Attorney General) Greg Abbott, SECEDE Kilgore and Democrats Wendy R. Davis of Fort Worth and Reynaldo “Ray” Madrigal of Corpus Christi all filing to run in the primary election.
+Several Texans have cast their bid for election to the state's top spot as governor, with Republicans Miriam Martinez, Lisa Fritsch, (current Texas Attorney General) Greg Abbott and Democrats Wendy R. Davis of Fort Worth and Reynaldo “Ray” Madrigal of Corpus Christi all filing to run in the primary election.

 At the federal level, U.S. Representative for the 5th Congressional District Jeb Hensarling, R-Dallas, has filed for re-election to his seat.

 Other offices that are up for election in 2014 include (incumbents are in parenthesis):